stacks-network/docs/_develop/mining_enroll.md

 ---
 # How to enroll in App Mining

-Application mining pays developers for building decentralized applications (DApps).
-Enrolling in App Mining also makes your application eligible for rewards.
+Application mining rewards developers for building decentralized applications (DApps).
+You must enroll your application to be eligible for these rewards.
+This section explains the enrollment process and covers the following topics:

 * TOC
 {:toc}